IAMRAVIRAJESH/STAGE/README.md

 b.
 Add an item to my list
 c.
 Delete an item from my list

+This app also contains test case in tests folder under src

 I have added a postman collection where all the APIs with payload and headers are present so you can import that file and test the APIs.

 # Setting up the project on local machine